solid-stack/express-json-middleware/README.md

 app.listen(process.env.PORT);
 ```

 Your routes array or routes.json should be an array of arrays.
-Each line has 2 or 3 items.
+Each line has 3 items.

 1. The first item is the express `use` command or an express supported verb.
     1. use will, `use` the middleware on the app